 Is it better to take 5-HTP or L-tryptophan?
 5-HTP is a better choice for many reasons.
 It is only made into serotonin, crosses the brain blood-barrier with ease and doesn’t have the chance to turn into toxic metabolites, like it’s counterpart L-tryptophan.

 Does 5-HTP make you sleep?
-While it’s the main effect, 5-HTP can make some individuals tired and sleepy.
+While it’s not the main effect, 5-HTP can make some individuals tired and sleepy.

 Does 5-HTP raise blood pressure?
 No, in fact, 5-HTP may cause low blood pressure.
 Caution is advised for patients taking drugs that lower blood pressure already.